villegame/datalog-2-sw/README.md

 To deploy, follow these steps:

+### Raspbian OS

+I have tested this on Raspbian Jessie OS.
+Other Raspbian OSes may or may not work.

 ### Raspi-config

 Start configuration tool on terminal:

 sudo raspi-config
 * Internationalisation Options: Set locales (I used en_US.UTF-8).
+  * In general if you see any python locale warnings including locale names, you should install all locales mentioned in warning.
   * It is also useful to set the rest of options in this category.
 * Expand filesystem
 * Advanced options